 - Use functional components with hooks.
 Never class components.

-- Use named exports, not default exports (except for lazy-loaded page components).
+- Use named exports, not default exports (except page.tsx, layout.tsx, and other Next.js conventions).

 - 2-space indentation.
 Single quotes for strings.
 No semicolons (Prettier handles this).